Elvis Presley: 1935–1953: early years

-Elvis Aaron Presley was born on January 8, 1935, in Tupelo, Mississippi, to Vernon Elvis and Gladys Love (née Smith) Presley in a two-room shotgun house that his father built for the occasion.
-Elvis's identical twin brother, Jesse Garon Presley, was delivered 35 minutes before him, stillborn.
-Presley became close to both parents and formed an especially close bond with his mother.
+Elvis Aaron Presley was born on January 8, 1935, in Tupelo, Mississippi, to Gladys Love (née Smith) and Vernon Presley.
+Elvis' twin Jesse Garon was stillborn 35 minutes earlier.
+Presley became close to both parents, especially his mother.
 The family attended an Assembly of God church, where he found his initial musical inspiration.
+Vernon moved from one odd job to the next, and the family often relied on neighbors and government food assistance.
+In 1938, they lost their home after Vernon was found guilty of altering a check and was jailed for eight months.